sonic-pi-net/sonic-pi/etc/doc/tutorial/07-Durations-with-Envelopes.md

-# Durations with Envelopes
+# Duration with Envelopes

-As we introduced in an ealier section, we can use the `sleep` command to control when to trigger our sounds.
+As we introduced in an earlier section, we can use the `sleep` command to control when to trigger our sounds.
 However, we haven't yet been able to control the duration of our sounds (except in the case of samples where we can stretch and compress them).

 In order to give us a simple, yet powerful, means of *controlling the duration* of our sounds, Sonic Pi provides the notion of an *ADSR amplitude envelope* (we'll cover what ADSR means later in this section).
 An amplitude envelope offers two useful aspects of control: